 The waterfall itself is not located directly in the village, but can be easily accessed from several places:

 - The viewpoint of the waterfall: Located on the left bank, it is the most famous (and most frequented) viewpoint.
 We have a magnificent view by being in front of the waterfall in height.
 To get to this point it takes 30 minutes to walk back and forth from the village.

 - The right bank viewpoint: Located on the other side this point of view is nice although a little less impressive because we are not directly in front of the waterfall but a little further away

 - Going to the waterside: Apparently a well frequented spot also during the high season, this place is simply magical!
-We were alone in the world in March and the landscapes were not without reminding us of the Kuang Si waterfalls in Laos
+We were alone in the world in March and the landscapes were not without reminding us of the Kuang Si waterfalls in Luang Prabang in Laos.

 If like us you want to do “the tour” (what we recommend) then the walk is roughly 5.5km and will take you something like 2 hours (counting quite a few photo breaks).
 More details on the map below.

 The small grocery store in Sillans la Cascade: La Gaudinette